Emerald (Gemstone): Facts and Photos

 Another famous stone is the Duke of Devonshire Emerald, which was also discovered in Muzo.
 It weighs 1,383.93 carats.

-The Gachalá Emerald is housed in the Smithsonian Institute in the U.S., and the Duke of Devonshire Emerald is in the Natural History Museum London.
+The Gachalá Emerald is housed in the Smithsonian Institute in the U.S., and the Duke of Devonshire Emerald is in the Natural History Museum in London.

 On the Mohs scale of mineral hardness, emerald grades 7.5 to 8.
 Although very hard, it's also very brittle.